cyruscyliu/cyruscyliu.github.io/posts/2021-11-15-ase-firmguide.md

 functionality of a rehosted embedded Linux kernel.
 In the second table, we list the number of Type-II peripherals and the number of initialized values we should handle to avoid being stuck when the Linux kernel is booting.
-In general, because the number of initial values is limited, they are easier to handle.
+In general, because the number of initial values is limited, they are easier to handle with the symbolic execution.

 The second question is what embedded Linux kernel we can rehost.
 In the figure, we list the number of unpacked firmware, the number of extracted